Trouv/bevy_ecs_ldtk/book/src/how-to-guides/migration-guides/migrate-from-0.8-to-0.9.md

 # Migrate from 0.8 to 0.9

+## LDtk upgrade
+`bevy_ecs_ldtk` now supports LDtk 1.4.1, and is dropping support for previous versions.
+To update your game to LDtk 1.4.1, you should only need to install the new version of LDtk, open your project, and save it.

 ## `Default` behavior for `LdtkEntity` and `LdtkIntCell` derive macros
 Fields on an `LdtkEntity`- or `LdtkIntCell`-derived bundle are no longer constructed from the field's `Default` implementation, but the bundle's.